Meet our Fair Futures Heroes!

 The Center for Fair Futures offers Technical Assistance for teams, agencies, or entire organizations from our experts around any topic as well as 1-on-1 Coaching to help you feel empowered.

-Please refer to this handy guide: Mandatory Fair Futures Course Requirements By Role for downloadable checklists and course descriptions.
+Please refer to this handy guide: Fair Futures Training Requirements By Role for downloadable checklists and course descriptions.

 This orientation will provide an overview of the Fair Futures model and background.
-We will discuss how your specific role and fits into the broader program and walk through all of the training, technical assistance, and professional development supports available to you.
+You will learn about how your specific role and fits into the broader program and walk through the training, technical assistance, and professional development supports available to you.

 Core Training Series